gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 4. **Routing** - Transit Gateway, centralized NAT, VPC endpoints, or any custom topology
 5. **Load balancer subnets** - discovered automatically via standard AWS tags (no explicit IDs needed)

-The design principle is: **BYO resources are referenced, never created, modified, or deleted by Gardener.**
+The design principle is: **BYO resources are referenced, never created, modified, or deleted by Gardener.** VPC gateway endpoints (`gatewayEndpoints`) are the exception -- they are Gardener-managed even in BYO mode.

 ## Motivation